-Eni has represented that its estimated net proved reserves attributable to the evaluated properties in Africa, Australia, Central America, and Europe were based on the definitions of proved reserves of the SEC.
-Eni has represented that its estimates of the net proved reserves attributable to these properties, which represent 14 percent of Eni's net reserves on a net equivalent basis, are summarized as follows, expressed in millions of barrels (10^6 bbl), billions of cubic feet (10^9 ft3), and millions of barrels of oil equivalent (10^6 boe):
+Eni has represented that its estimated net proved reserves attributable to the evaluated properties in Africa were based on the definitions of proved reserves of the SEC.
+Eni has represented that its estimates of the net proved reserves, as of December 31, 2019, attributable to these properties, which represent 16 percent of Eni's net reserves on a net equivalent basis, are summarized as follows, expressed in millions of barrels ( $10^6$ bbl), billions of cubic feet ( $10^9$ ft), and millions of barrels of oil equivalent ( $10^6$ boe):

-Estimated by Eni Net Proved Reserves as of December 31, 2018 Oil, Condensate, and LPG (10 6 bbl) $\begin{array}{c} \text{Marketable} \\ \text{Gas} \\ (10^9 \text{ft}^3) \end{array}$ Oil Equivalent (10 6 boe) Properties evaluated by DeGolyer and MacNaughton Total Proved 486 2,701 981 Note: Marketable gas reserves estimated herein were converted to oil equivalent using an energy equivalent factor of 5,458 cubic feet of gas per 1 barrel of oil equivalent.
+Estimated by Eni Net Proved Reserves as of December 31, 2019 Oil, Condensate, and LPG (10 bbl) Marketable Gas (10 ft ) Oil Equivalent (10 boe) Properties evaluated by DeGolyer and MacNaughton Total Proved 393,878 4,138,560 1,159,144

+Note: Marketable gas reserves estimated herein were converted to oil equivalent using an energy equivalent factor of 5,408 cubic feet of gas per 1 barrel of oil equivalent.

 In comparing the detailed net proved reserves estimates prepared by DeGolyer and MacNaughton and by Eni, differences have been found, both positive and negative, resulting in an aggregate difference of less than 5 percent when compared on the basis of net equivalent barrels.
 It is DeGolyer and MacNaughton's opinion that the net proved reserves estimates prepared by Eni on the properties evaluated and referred to above, when compared on the basis of net equivalent barrels, do not differ materially from those estimated by DeGolyer and MacNaughton.

-While the oil and gas industry may be subject to regulatory changes from time to time that could affect an industry participant's ability to recover its reserves, we are not aware of any such governmental actions which would restrict the recovery of the December 31, 2018, estimated reserves.
+While the oil and gas industry may be subject to regulatory changes from time to time that could affect an industry participant's ability to recover its reserves, we are not aware of any such governmental actions which would restrict the recovery of the December 31, 2019, estimated reserves.